-Ofgem “Sandbox” awarded to Emergent Energy unlocks new commercial offer for housing industry that can cut the costs of delivering net zero technologies by 25%
+Ofgem “Sandbox” awarded to Emergent Energy unlocks new Net Zero business model for the housing industry

 New entrant Emergent have today launched a “smart local energy system solution” that connects individual houses and flats with on-site net zero technologies on residential developments through a microgrid.
-Emergent operate these microgrids - made up of heat pumps, solar PV and electric vehicle chargers - by leasing the equipment from housing companies (developers, homebuilders, landlords and social housing providers), and using it to supply green electricity and heat generated on-site to residents.
+Emergent will operate these microgrids – made up of solar PV, heat pumps, and electric vehicle chargers – by leasing the equipment from housing companies (developers, homebuilders, landlords and social housing providers), and using it to supply green electricity and heat generated on-site to residents.

-By intelligently integrating the equipment with battery storage, big data analytics and algorithms Emergent can cut running costs and reduce residents’ bills.
-Emergent then offers regular long-term payments to housing companies, from the profit they generate, that can cut 25% off the cost of installing heat pumps and solar PV today, rising to 100% by 2025.
+By intelligently integrating the equipment with battery storage, big data analytics and algorithms Emergent aims to cut running costs and reduce residents’ bills.
+Emergent will offer regular long-term payments to housing companies from the profit they generate, with the goal of cutting 25% off the cost of installing heat pumps and solar PV today, rising to 100% by 2025.